nellieleddy/nellieleddy.github.io/_posts/2023-08-23-First-Blog-Post.md

 experiments, and data scientists generally working with existing data structures.

 Personally, I think I align more as a data scientist at the moment.
 My first class for my masters program here at State was ST555 SAS programming and I really enjoyed it.
-The bulk of the class consisted on learning how to read in and clean data.
-While I do have a strong math and statistics background as an Applied Mathematics major during my undergraduate career, I think I might be leaning more towards the data science side of things (mainly because I find the applied statistical methods classes to be rather dry - and that seems to be the biggest difference between the two).
+The bulk of the class consisted of learning how to read in and clean data.
+While I do have a strong math and statistics background as an Applied Mathematics major during my undergraduate career, I think I might be leaning more towards the data science side of things (mainly because I find the applied statistical methods classes to be rather dry - and that seems to be the biggest difference between the two program-wise).